 This new standard is between 4 to 10 times faster than Wi-Fi 5, depending on the configuration.
 With Wi-Fi 6, you can have Wi-Fi connections up to a few times speedier than 1Gbps, which is the speed of a wired Gigabit connection.

-I wrote more about Wi-Fi 6 on this post, but there are two important things you should know about it:
+Find out more in this post about Wi-Fi 6’s speed and range, but there are two important things you should know about it:

 OFDMA – More efficiency